StoneT2000/rfcl/README.md

 See `configs/<env_suite>` for all configurations if you want to understand the exact configurations used (e.g. SAC + Q-Ensemble configs, environment configs etc.)

 To visually see how the reverse curriculum is progressing through evaluation videos, pass in the argument `train.eval_use_orig_env=False`, which will then wrap the evaluation environment with the reverse curriculum wrapper and sync with the training environment's reverse curriculum.
 Videos here are saved to `exps<logger.exp_name>/stage_1_videos`.
 By default this is `True` so evaluation/test results reported to tensorboard/wandb are always the results from evaluating on the task's original initial state distribution.

+All training results of RFCL from the paper are publically available on weights and biases for you to download and compare with: https://wandb.ai/stonet2000/RFCL-Sparse.
+See the reports section for more organized views of the results.

 ### Tuning tips for RFCL 🔧